martignoni/hugo-video/README.md

 - To [Olaf Haag](https://github.com/OlafHaag), [Paul Lettington](https://github.com/plett) and [Christian Mahnke](https://github.com/cmahnke), for raising and fixing some bugs.
 - To [Arsenii Lyashenko](https://github.com/ark0f), for implementing `controls` disabling option and for providing the russian localization.
 - To [Evgeny Kuznetsov](https://github.com/nekr0z), for implementing `height` optional attribute.
+- To [Genji Fujimori](https://github.com/ahandsel), for providing the japanese localization.

 ### Licence